By dyeing fabric, you can refresh the color and extend the life of your clothes. In this article, we’ll look at how to use natural dyes for fabrics.

 When dyeing with plants, you have to be willing to experiment.
 Try different amounts, substances, and plants, and don’t have too high expectations of the result.
 There’s a reason dyeing was a skilled trade before the Industrial Revolution!

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Stoff färben: Neue Farben mit natürlichen Mitteln** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Stoff färben: Neue Farben mit natürlichen Mitteln** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?